AndreasKarageorgos/Herobrine/README.md

 # Herobrine

-Spigot plugin to make a server scary.
+This plugin will start plays sounds randomly to scare players.

+---

+## Commands

+- /herobrine

+    - With this command a player starts to get hunted.

+---

+## Permissions

+- herobrine.use

+---